Hezbollah Rejects Israel-Lebanon Ceasefire Amid Reports of Explosions in South Lebanon

 - A Hezbollah lawmaker stated the group 'firmly rejects' the extended Israel-Lebanon ceasefire.

-- Explosions were reported in Khiam, southern Lebanon, attributed to Israeli forces.
+- Explosions were reported in Khiam, southern Lebanon, attributed to Israeli forces despite the ceasefire.

 What Happened

-A Hezbollah lawmaker publicly rejected the extended ceasefire with Israel, while explosions attributed to Israeli forces were reported in southern Lebanon.
+A Hezbollah lawmaker publicly rejected the extended Israel-Lebanon ceasefire as explosions were reported in southern Lebanon, with ongoing U.S.-Iran tensions in the background.

 Why It Matters